websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

       Give the main wrapper element for the Component in ``index.html`` a unique ID so it doesn't conflict with other Components on the page.
     ```

     You can also include resources in your Fragments.
-See [Including Default Resources in Fragments](./including-default-resources-in-fragments.md) <!-- TODO: Fix link --> for more information.
+See [Including Default Resources in Fragments](./including-default-resources-in-fragments.md) for more information.

     ```note::
       The Fragment and configuration object are passed in as arguments in JavaScript and are available as the parameters ``fragmentElement`` and ``configuration``.
     ```

-## Deploy and Test
+## Import and Test

 You can import the updated Fragments as you did above: